xmos/lib_mic_array/doc/rst/src/decimator_stages.rst

 rate stream of (32-bit) PCM samples.

-The default and most widely used configuration is a two-stage decimation pipeline, and that two-stage case is the focus of this page.
+The default and most widely used configuration is a two-stage decimation pipeline, and that two-stage case is the focus of this section.
 This is shown in :ref:`decimator_stages_simplified`.

 .. _decimator_stages_simplified: